Betaworks’ next startup camp is focused on audio – TechCrunch

 As for monetization, she noted that some companies have already had success with subscriptions and listener-supported models.
 So while she isn’t sure what comes next, she’s “really interested in things that are not ad-based — or if they are ad-based, they’re more innovative and thoughtful than just new ad networks.”

-The first application deadline will be October 15.
+The first application deadline is October 15.
 Interested startups can read more in Laszuk’s blog post and apply here.